MicrosoftLearning/dp-420-cosmos-db-dev/instructions/15-cognitive-search.md

 ## Validate index with example search queries

-Now that your materialized view of the Azure Cosmos DB SQL API data is in the search index, you can perform a few basic queries that take advantage of the features in Azure Cognitive Search.
+Now that your materialized view of the Azure Cosmos DB for NoSQL data is in the search index, you can perform a few basic queries that take advantage of the features in Azure Cognitive Search.

 > &#128221; This lab is not intended to teach the Azure Cognitive Search syntax.
 These queries were curated to showcase some of the features available in the search index and engine.